bingyangchen/KM-software/System Design/System Design 101.md

 - **Availability**: availability means any client that requests data gets a response even if some of the nodes are down.
 - **Partition Tolerance**: a partition indicates a communication break between two nodes.
 Partition tolerance means the system continues to operate despite network partitions.

-The “2 of 3” formulation can be useful, **but this simplification could be misleading**.
+The "2 of 3" formulation can be useful, **but this simplification could be misleading**.

-1. Picking a database is not easy.
+- Picking a database is not easy.
 Justifying our choice purely based on the CAP theorem is not enough.
 For example, companies don't choose Cassandra for chat applications simply because it is an AP system.
 There is a list of good characteristics that make Cassandra a desirable option for storing chat messages.
 We need to dig deeper.

-2. “CAP prohibits only a tiny part of the design space: perfect availability and consistency in the presence of partitions, which are rare”.
-Quoted from the paper: CAP Twelve Years Later: How the “Rules” Have Changed.
+- "CAP prohibits only a tiny part of the design space: perfect availability and consistency in the presence of partitions, which are rare".
+Quoted from the paper: CAP Twelve Years Later: How the "Rules" Have Changed.

-3. The theorem is about 100% availability and consistency.
+- The theorem is about 100% availability and consistency.
 A more realistic discussion would be the trade-offs between latency and consistency when there is no network partition.
 See PACELC theorem for more details.

 ##### Is the CAP theorem actually useful?